AlmuHS/GNUMach_SMP/README.md

   The objective of this project is to fix and complete SMP support (multiprocessing) in GNU/Hurd.
 This support must be implemented in GNU/Hurd's microkernel (aka GNU Mach)

 ### Original status:
- GNU/Hurd includes a tiny SMP support, as this [FAQ](https://www.gnu.org/software/hurd/faq/smp.html) explain.
+ GNU/Hurd includes some SMP support, as this [FAQ](https://www.gnu.org/software/hurd/faq/smp.html) explains.
- The GNU Mach source code includes many special cases for multiprocessor, controlled by `#if NCPUS > 1` macro.
+ The GNU Mach source code includes many special cases for multiprocessing, controlled by `#if NCPUS > 1` macro.

  But this support is very limited:

-   - GNU Mach don't detect CPUs in runtime: The number of CPUs must be hardcoded in compilation time.
+   - GNU Mach cannot detect CPUs at runtime: The number of CPUs must be hardcoded at compilation time.
-    The number of cpus is set in `mach_ncpus` configuration variable, set to 1 by default, in `configfrag.ac` file.
+    The number of cpus is set in `mach_ncpus` configuration variable, and set to 1 by default, in the `configfrag.ac` file.
-    This variable will generate `NCPUS` macro, used by gnumach to control the special cases for multiprocessor.
+    This variable will generate the `NCPUS` macro, used by gnumach to control the special cases for multiprocessing.
     If `NCPUS > 1`, gnumach will enable multiprocessor support, with the number of cpus set by the user in `mach_ncpus` variable.
-    In other case, this support will be unabled.
+    In other cases, this support will be disabled.

-   - The special cases to multicore in gnumach source code have never been tested, so these can contain many errors.
+   - The special cases for multicore processing in gnumach source code have never been tested, so these can contain many errors.
-  Furthermore, these special case are incomplete: many functions, as `cpu_number()` or `intel_startCPU()` aren't written.
+  Furthermore, these special case are incomplete: many functions, such as `cpu_number()` or `intel_startCPU()` are not yet written.

-   -  GNU Mach doesn't initialize the processor with the properly options to multiprocessing.
-By this reason, the current support is only multithread, not real multiprocessor
+   -  GNU Mach doesn't initialize the processor with the proper options for multiprocessing.
+For this reason, the current support is only for multithreading, not real multiprocessing.

-  Added to this, there are other problem: Many drivers included in Hurd aren't thread-safe, and these could crash in a SMP environment.
-So, It's necessary to isolate this drivers, to avoid concurrency problems
+  In addition to this, there are other problems: many drivers included in the Hurd aren't thread-safe, and these could crash in an SMP environment.
+So, it's necessary to isolate these drivers, to avoid concurrency problems.

 ### Solution